dojo/docs/dojox/data/PersevereStore.rst

 .. js ::

- myStores = dojox.data.PersevereStore.getStores("/",true); // do it synchronously
+ myStores = dojox.data.PersevereStore.getStores("/", true); // do it synchronously
  ... or ...
  dojox.data.PersevereStore.getStores("/").then(function(results){
    // do it asynchronously